preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 *****************************
 The create a tooltip step, do the following:

-1. Click the "Add setp" button.
+1. Click the "Add step" button.
 2. Select a position on the page to add a tooltip for.
 3. Add a Title and a description (in the Content field).